ShankarBUS/examresults/README.md

 ### Web Interface

 1. Open `index.html` in a browser.
-2. Enter your **Registration Number** in the text input.
+2. Enter your **Registration Number** in the input field.
 3. Click the **Show Results** button to fetch and display your exam results.
 4. Use the **Back** button to reset the interface.
-5. Or you directly can use this website: https://shankarbus.github.io/examresults/
+5. Alternatively, visit the hosted website: [https://shankarbus.github.io/examresults/](https://shankarbus.github.io/examresults/)

 ### Command-Line Interface (CLI)